 Finally, some restaurants will benefit from an extended business tax deduction allowance in the second COVID relief bill.
 Through 2021 and 2022, business meals will be tax-deductible in full.

 What the COVID Relief Bill Means for Restaurants and Non-PPP Loans

 Restaurant owners and operators should also review options related to non-PPP loans via the SBA and changes or extensions of changes to the terms of these programs under the second round of pandemic relief legislation.
 For example, the bill increases the SBA 7(a) loan guarantee to 90 percent.
 Fees, principal, and interest waivers are also available under the new legislation for SBA 7(a) loans, 504 loans, and microloans.

 Talk to a Restaurant Attorney about Pandemic Assistance for Restaurants

 To thoroughly understand what the COVID relief bill means for restaurants and maximize the opportunities available, owners and operators should consult with experienced legal counsel.
-Xavier W. Staggs at Jenkins Fenstermaker, PLLC is a business owner and restaurant attorney who maintains up-to-date knowledge on the issues that impact restaurants and other businesses, COVID-related and otherwise.
-If you would like to discuss the available pandemic assistance for restaurants or other business matters, contact Xavier by calling (304) 523-2100 or complete this online contact form.
+If you would like to discuss the available pandemic assistance for restaurants or other business matters, contact the firm by calling (304) 523-2100 or complete this online contact form.